robtweed/qewd-conduit/README.md

 These make use of QEWD's built-in WebSocket support, and require specially-adapted versions of the RealWorld front-ends that use the [QEWD-Client](https://github.com/robtweed/qewd-client) to communicate securely via WebSockets with the *qewd-conduit* back-end.

-Ward De Backer has created a
+Your *qewd-conduit* installation includes a pre-installed and pre-configured copy of the [*wc-conduit*](https://github.com/robtweed/wc-conduit) front-end client which supports both the REST and WebSocket APIs of *qewd-conduit*.

-[suitably-adapted version of the Vue.js RealWorld front-end application](https://github.com/wdbacker/vue-realworld-example-app) that you can use to try out the *qewd-conduit* WebSocket interfaces.
+Alternatively, Ward De Backer has created a [suitably-adapted version of the Vue.js RealWorld front-end application](https://github.com/wdbacker/vue-realworld-example-app) that you can use to try out the *qewd-conduit* WebSocket interfaces.
 For instructions, see later in this document.